 In Our 4th Grade Classroom

 The 4th grade team will work with students and their families to support students’ success in meeting or exceeding the Common Core State Standards in reading and math.
-Some of our key ways to connect with families will be to:
+Some of our key ways to do this will be:

 - Develop a weekly goals folder with students and send home materials to help parents support the learning goals.

-- Use the “word wall” and storytelling to incorporate new words.
+- Use a “word wall” and storytelling to incorporate new words.
 Send new words to families each week with information about how to build a home word wall and develop their own stories.

-- Design a fun family literacy night and share classroom strategies with families about how to help students connect personal experiences to the story.
+- Design a fun family literacy night to share classroom strategies with families about how to help students connect personal experiences to the story.

-Nutmeg School parents joined staff to develop the following ideas about how families can support students’ success in reading and math:
+Nutmeg School parents joined staff to develop these ideas about how families can support students’ success in reading and math:

-- Use the weekly folder to discuss my child’s learning goals and use the teacher’s materials to support my child’s learning at home.
+- Use the weekly folder to discuss my child’s reading and math learning goals, and use the teacher’s materials to support my child’s learning at home.